davidalber/geneagrapher-core/README.md

 found at http://geneagrapher-core.readthedocs.io/.

 # Development
-This section describes what is needed to do development on the code in this package.

 Dependencies in this package are managed by [Poetry](https://python-poetry.org/).
 Thus, your Python environment will need Poetry installed.
 Install all dependencies with: